 WHAT IS COVERED BY BURIAL INSURANCE?

 Burial insurance generally covers the insured person’s life.
 Cash benefit will be given to the beneficiary when the insured dies.
-You can buy burial insurance to cover your funeral, burial, and final expenses.
+You can buy burial insurance to cover your funeral, burial, and final expenses especially if you don’t have a funeral budget.

 Burial insurance can cover the cost of the following: